noblox/noblox.js/README.md

 # Run this to install noblox.js locally to your repository.
 $ npm install noblox.js

-# If you are using yarn:
+# Alternatively, if you are using yarn:
 $ yarn add noblox.js

 # To use noblox.js anywhere, run this code to install the package globally: